 - Give your child lots of clear liquids.
 For infants, give Pedialyte®.
 You may need to give small amounts of liquids more often.
 Watch how often your child urinates to see if she needs more to drink.

 - Do not stop breastfeeding or formula feeding.

 - Keep your child away from secondhand smoke.

 When to call your health care provider

-- has not urinated in the last 12 hours.
+- child has not passed urine in the last six to eight hours